modoboa/modoboa/doc/getting_started/plugins.rst

 (aliases, mailboxes) a domain administrator can create.

 It also brings a new administrative role: ``Reseller``.
-A reseller is a domain administrator that can also manipulates domains and assign permissions to domain administrators.
+A reseller is a domain administrator that can also manipulate domains and assign permissions to domain administrators.

 If you don't want to limit a particular object type, just set the associated value to -1.

+Default limits applied to new administrators can be changed through the *Modoboa > Parameters > Limits* page.

 .. _amavis_frontend: